-Proposal 2-Ratification of selection of Deloitte & Touche LLP as our independent registered public accounting firm and AGAINST votes will affect the outcome.
+To approve Proposal 2, holders of a majority of the votes properly cast on the matter must vote FOR the proposal.
+For the ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for our 2024 fiscal year, the votes cast FOR must exceed the votes cast AGAINST.
+Only FOR and AGAINST votes will affect the outcome.
 Abstentions will have no effect on the voting of Proposal 2.
 Proposal 2 is a routine matter.
 Therefore, if your shares are held by your bank, broker or other nominee in street name and you do not vote your shares, your bank, broker or other nominee may vote your shares on Proposal 2.
 Broker non-votes, if any, will have no effect on Proposal 2.